This post contains affiliate links. This means I may make a small commission if you make a purchase after clicking on a link in this post.

 Shorts: If you’re a dress person, you don’t need a ton of shorts.
 I wore the same 2 pairs of shorts throughout our trip.

-Cover-Ups: You don’t necessarily want to walk around a resort with just a swimsuit on, so cover up dresses, kimonos, and shorts are best!
-My favorite “cover-up” is a kimono because I can slide shorts on over my suit to make it a complete outfit or just wear it by itself at the pool bar.
-I ended up wearing the one-piece, shorts, & kimono for our photo shoot on the beach.
+Cover-Ups: You don’t want to just walk around in your swimmie all day!
+My favorite “cover-up” is a kimono because I can slide shorts on over my suit to make a complete outfit or just wear it by itself at the pool bar.

 Casual Tops: I like to bring simple tee’s that I can wear right over my bikini top.